open-mmlab/mmengine/docs/en/tutorials/optim_wrapper.md

         optim_wrapper.zero_grad()
 ```

-We can also configure a gradient reduction strategy for the OptimWrapper.
+We can also configure a gradient clipping strategy for the OptimWrapper.

 ```python
 # based on torch.nn.utils.clip_grad_norm_ method